kasramp/outOfUniverse/content/about.md

 ---

 Out of Universe is an astronomy platform created by a computer geek, [Kasra Madadipouya](https://blog.madadipouya.com).
-Here, mainly the interesting astronomy news is shared, especially the ones related to expo planets (extra-solar planets), earth-like planets, Mars Curiosity rover, and Kepler, Voyager 1, 2 missions.
+Here, mainly the interesting astronomy news is shared with short analysis, especially on topics related to exoplanets (extra-solar planets), earth-like planets, Mars Curiosity rover, and Kepler, Voyager 1, 2 missions.
+By no means what I write here is scientific.
+It is mainly driven based on my understanding of matters with some speculations and guesses.